Chart Color Schemes

 Casey's residents boast exceedingly positive health performance metrics with both young and old age cohorts seeing low prevalence of common health conditions

-Casey's health outcomes data shows exceptional results across all age groups.
-Both young and elderly cohorts have a low prevalence of common health conditions.
-The rate of private health cover is notably high at approximately 64% of Casey's total population (4253 people), which is higher than the Australian Capital Territory average of 58.6%.
+Casey's health outcomes data shows excellent results across all age groups.
+Both younger and older cohorts have a low prevalence of common health conditions.
+The rate of private health cover is notably high at approximately 64% of Casey's total population (4253 people), compared to the Australian Capital Territory's 58.6%.

 Nationally, this figure stands at 55.3%.
-Mental health issues and asthma are the most prevalent medical conditions in Casey, affecting 8.5% and 7.6% of residents respectively.
-A significant majority, 76.8%, report being completely free from medical ailments, slightly higher than the Australian Capital Territory average of 76.4%.
-Casey has a lower percentage of residents aged 65 and over at 6.2% (410 people), compared to the Australian Capital Territory's 8.3%.
-Despite this, health outcomes among seniors in Casey require more attention than those of the broader population.
+The most prevalent medical conditions in Casey are mental health issues and asthma, affecting 8.5% and 7.6% of residents respectively.
+A significant majority, 76.8%, report being free from any medical ailments, slightly higher than the Australian Capital Territory's 76.4%.
+Casey has a lower proportion of seniors aged 65 and over at 6.2% (410 people), compared to the Australian Capital Territory's 8.3%.
+However, health outcomes among seniors require more attention than those in the broader population.

 Frequently Asked Questions - Health